Fantom-Factory/heroku-buildpack-fantom/README.md

 ##Heroku Deployment

-Steps to Heroku Fantom fulfilment:
+Steps to Heroku Fantom fulfillment:

 1. Convert your Heroku application to use Fantom
 2. Create your Fantom environment